 - Would we rather take full responsibility for our infrastructure, for better or worse?
 Or would we be comfortable outsourcing our hardware needs to IT providers who specialize in remote access?

-This last question addresses a major advantage of Netop Remote Control.
+This last question addresses a major advantage of Impero Connect.
 Unlike built-in remote desktop protocols that are built by giant corporations offering little flexibility, Impero specializes in self-contained remote access, so you can feel confident that your company is getting the most secure, reliable remote access software designed to fit your needs and minimize the cyberthreats you face.

 The healthy debate of on-premise vs. cloud computing will not stop any time soon.
 And that’s OK.
-Impero Remote Control is designed to work with either model.
-Whether you maintain your own IT infrastructure or prefer a no-hassle cloud-based solution, Netop has worked to integrate remote access solutions with enterprises across all industries.
+Impero Connect is designed to work with either model in 2022.
+Whether you maintain your own IT infrastructure or prefer a no-hassle cloud-based solution, Impero has worked to integrate remote access solutions with enterprises across all industries.

-The advantage of Impero Remote Control is fully scalable software that ensures fast, flexible, and secure access from a single interface.
+The advantage of Impero Connect is fully scalable software that ensures fast, flexible, and secure access from a single interface.
 For remote access software that will maximize your efficiency, contact us to start your free trial today!